quicwg/base-drafts/draft-ietf-quic-transport.md

 packet and a Protected packet) into one UDP datagram.
 This can reduce the number of UDP datagrams needed to send application data during the handshake and immediately afterwards.
-It is not necessary for senders to coalesce packets, though not doing it leads larger number of datagrams during the handshake.
+It is not necessary for senders to coalesce packets, though not doing so leads to a larger number of datagrams during the handshake.
 Receivers MUST be able to process coalesced packets.

 Senders SHOULD coalesce packets in order of increasing encryption levels